 Since space utilization and damage prevention are the two primary goals of packing a storage unit, use uniformly sized boxes to pack all the items.
 Use boxes that are strong and have flat, non-slippery surfaces and can be stacked high.
 This way, you will be able to utilize all the vertical space available.
 If you don’t have the time, get moving help from your moving company.

-Pack the items inside a box tightly so that there will be no holes and empty spaces between them.
+Pack the items inside a box tightly so that there will be no holes and empty spaces between your items.
 This prevents them from colliding into each other when being moved.

 With so many boxes stacked one on top of another in the storage, you may forget which box contains what item.
 So, label the boxes with bold letters.
 Be specific when labeling.
 If a box contains 10 items of different categories, write the name of every category.
 Face the labels towards the door so that you will be able to identify them easily.

-5. Leave room for easy access to the items you may need:
+Leave room for easy access to the items you may need

 While the items you have packed in a self-storage unit are meant to be there for a long time, you may need some of them during emergencies.
 So, make sure to leave enough room for easy access to such items.
 In fact, the best thing would be to place the boxes containing these items near the door.